Calgary Outdoor Club +More - Volunteers

-Following a day hike experience in 2007, he became hooked on the mountains and was soon hiking and backpacking regularly.
+On a day hike in 2007 he became hooked on the mountains and was soon hiking and backpacking regularly.
 When the snow came, he couldn’t sit still, so he took up snowshoeing, another keeper!
-His events would normally be of moderate rating but he’s been known to do the easy ones and some difficult ones too.
+His events are normally rated moderate, but he’s been known to do the easy ones and some difficult ones, too.
 Recently, any of Len's spare time is used up trying to figure out his GPS.
 When he gets it worked out, there will be no stopping him.

-His other interests include rock climbing, volleyball, yoga and regularly working out.
-He also enjoys the performing arts and he is especially fond of live theater.
-He has a bit of a crazy sense of humor which he says was inherited from his mom.
+His other interests include rock climbing, volleyball, yoga and working out regularly.
+He also enjoys the performing arts and is especially fond of live theater.
+He has a bit of a crazy sense of humour which he says is inherited from his mom.
 When Len is not in the mountains, he works as a Project Manager in the Alberta residential construction industry.

 See Upcoming Events or Past Events being coordinated by Len M..

 |Event Coordinator (Since October 2011)|

 |I will be coordinating hikes and snowshoe events.
 My events will be at a variety of paces to appeal to